mohit2978/Java/002.eazybytes/section_14_Exceptions/README.md

     }
 }
 ```

+to catch multiple exception by single catch block use pipe symbol ,see how we handled 2nd one!!

 ### finally block
 In Java, the `finally` block is used to define a block of code that will be executed after a `try` block has completed execution, whether an exception is thrown or not.
 This block ensures that certain cleanup or finalization tasks are performed, such as closing resources like files or database connections.
 ### Syntax